mrfrank8176/Complex-Networks-in-Economics-and-Innovation/index.md

 - In general, any application of network analysis that can be used to further our understanding of economics.

 # Agenda:
-Tenative Schedule (Date TBD.
+Tenative Schedule (Wednesday, June 30, 2021.
 All times are EST):
  - 8:30AM Invited I:  Lü Linyuan
  - 9:10AM Invited II: Maria del Rio Chanona
  - 9:50AM Contributed I